 Getting a new mattress is an investment that will last years.
-The average lifespan of a mattress is 10 to 15 years, depending on the quality of construction.
+The average lifespan of a mattress is 10 to 15 years, depending on the quality of the construction.
 But how do you choose the right type?

 Let’s take a closer look at what goes into choosing the perfect mattress for your body type, sleep position, and comfort level.